GoogleContainerTools/minikube-build-tools-for-java/minikube-gradle-plugin/README.md

 def minikubeDockerEnv = minikube.getDockerEnv()
 ```

-`minikubeDockerEnv` would be a map containing these fields:
+`minikubeDockerEnv` is a map containing these fields:

 ```
 minikubeDockerEnv.DOCKER_TLS_VERIFY